Citrullin/tangle-streaming/README.md

-# IRI Stream Provider
+# Tangle Stream Provider

-This library gives you a nice Interface to the IRI zeroMQ Streaming API.
+This library gives you a nice Interface to the tangle ZMQ Streaming API.

 ## Usage